 Roger is an avid golfer and enjoys woodworking, reading, and exercising.

 Lynne E. Porter MD, FACP is a cum laude graduate of Ohio Wesleyan University and a graduate of Jefferson Medical College of Thomas Jefferson University in Philadelphia.
 She did her medical training at Brown University.
 She is board certified in Internal Medicine and Gastroenterology.
-Her particular interests are in liver regeneration and in the development of an artificial liver.
+Her particular clinical interests are in liver regeneration and in the development of an artificial liver.
+Currently, she is very focused on the entrepreneurial space as an Executive-in-Residence at Carnegie Mellon University in Pittsburgh, PA.

-Lynne also has significant experience in the non-profit sector both in fiscal management and grant writing.
-She has been a board member of various non-profits involved in bettering the lives of children.
+Lynne also has significant experience in the non-profit sector both in fiscal management and successful grant writing.
+She has been a board member and board president of various non-profits involved in bettering the lives of children.

 Most recently, Lynne has been the Principal of her own consulting firm, Porter Consulting LLC, which is in the entrepreneurial space.
 It is involved in identifying great science and developing the company, both scientifically and fiscally, to insure a significant return on investment (ROI) for investors.
 Additionally, she evaluates the science of a company, its team and its impact on the market for angel and venture capital investors.
-She has also judged/mentored several student/faculty start-ups at both PITT and Carnegie Mellon University.
+She has also judged/mentored several student/faculty start-ups at both PITT and Carnegie Mellon University in Pittsburgh, PA.
+Currently, she is very focused on continuing that work as an Executive-in-Residence at Carnegie Mellon University.

 In her spare time, Lynne does animal rescue, reads non-fiction, particularly biographies, loves art, particularly glass and watercolors.